nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 * Need to learn the state pattern in depth and also what states needs to be managed

-#### XP Core Values
-We wanted  to build a game that has all the design pattern implemented .
-Thus fo this sprint we focussed on “Simplicity” aspect so that it will be easier to code.
-We included all the basic functionality that a good game should have.

 ##### Team Member Name:
 Saket Relan